DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 countries where prices are cheaper.
 This is an enduring feature of European consumption, one that has diminished little with the establishment of a single currency.
-While much policy attention is now directed at the creation of an EU Digital Single market – in which all 28 EU member countries would share common pricing and availability for digital goods – intra-European variances in price and availability naturally persist.
+While much policy attention is now directed at the creation of an EU Digital Single Market – in which all 28 EU member countries would share common pricing and availability for digital goods – intra-European variances in price and availability naturally persist.